Pressure Cooker Jewish Noodle Kugel also known as Noodle Pudding, is a favorite Holiday, Shabbot, Chanukkah side dish.

 To avoid the sputtering that sometimes happens when doing a quick release, use short, intermittent movements to release a little steam at a time.
 Keep your hand to the lever, next to the valve opening, making sure NOT to put your hand on top of the opening.

-Get the noodles under cold running water quickly.
-They need to be al dente, as they are going back into the Instant Pot or Pressure Cooker for more cooking.
+Running the cooked noodles under cold water will stop the cooking process.
+They need to be al dente since they are going back into the

 You will want a nice and smooth consistency.

 By this time the noodles should be finished cooking.
 Drain the water and run the noodles under cold water.

 Gently fold the noodles into the Large Mixing Bowl with the cottage cheese mixture and combine well.